-Solar maximum activity peaked again in April 2014 at an exceptionally low 81.9 spots/day.
+April of 2014 gave us a second peak at 81.9.
 Many cycles are double peaked, however, this is the first time the second peak was larger than the first peak (in February, 2012).

 What Does All This Mean?

 Overall, quiet-to-average cycles, such as Cycle 24, normally mean a cooling pattern over the next few decades.
 In other words, temperatures become colder than they would have been otherwise.
 Sunspots are similar to a bathtub of lukewarm water; if you trickle in cold or hot water, it may take a while to notice the difference.

 If this cooling phase on Earth, however, is offset by any warming caused by increasing greenhouse gases, they also raise the question of whether an eventual warming cycle could lead to more rapid warming on Earth than expected.

 When is the Solar Minimum?

 The minimum for this 11-year sunspot cycle is expected in 2019 to 2020.
 It doesn’t meant the Sun goes dormant; the solar activity just changes form.

 During solar minimum, sunspots and solar flares subside.
 The Sun’s ultraviolet output will dramatically decrease and the upper atmosphere of the planet may cool, among other noticeable shifts.

 Also, we can see the development of longtime coronal holes—vast regions in the Sun’s atmosphere where the magnetic field opens up and allows solar streams to escape the Sun; this can cause space weather effects such as auroras as well as disruptions to communications and navigation systems.